 NPF has sought advice from the Actuary to the DBP Contributors Scheme, Christine D A Ormrod of PricewaterhouseCoopers, as to her understanding of the requirements of NZ IAS 19, as they relate to the DBP Contributors Scheme.
 This advice is based on NZ IAS 19 issued November 2012, incorporating amendments to 31 January 2021 and effective for reporting periods beginning 1 January 2019.
+The disclosures are also applicable for reporting periods beginning on or after 1 January 2023.
 Based on her advice, NPF now confirm as follows.

 - Under the standard, the DBP Contributors Scheme is categorised as a "defined benefit plan" and as a "multi-employer plan".
-Various sections of NZ IAS 19, which relate to multiemployer plans, are reproduced in Appendix 1. - Multi-employer defined benefit schemes (such as the DBP Contributors Scheme) must be reported on as defined benefit schemes unless "sufficient information is not available".
+Various sections of NZ IAS 19, which relate to multi-employer plans, are reproduced in Appendix 1. - Multi-employer defined benefit schemes (such as the DBP Contributors Scheme) must be reported on as defined benefit schemes unless "sufficient information is not available".
 The possible reasons for this are set out in paragraph 36 of NZ IAS 19, as either: - (a) the scheme exposes the participating employers to actuarial risks associated with the current and former employers of other participating employers, with the result that there is no consistent and reliable basis for allocating the obligation, scheme assets and cost to individual participating employers; or - (b) the participating employer does not have access to sufficient information.